AndreWohnsland/CocktailBerry/docs/troubleshooting.md

 # Troubleshooting

 If you run into any problems, check here first for a solution.
+Please ensure that you are running the latest 64 bit Raspberry Pi OS and CocktailBerry version.
-If you don't find any, you can [open a ticket](https://github.com/AndreWohnsland/CocktailBerry/issues/new/choose)
+If you don't find any solution here, you can [open a ticket](https://github.com/AndreWohnsland/CocktailBerry/issues/new/choose)

 ## Problems while Running the Program

-All cases (e.g. not enough of one ingredient, no/wrong values ...) should be handled, and an info message should be displayed.\
+All cases (e.g. not enough of one ingredient, no/wrong values ...) should be handled, and an info message should be displayed.
 If in any case any unexpected behavior occurs, feel free to open an issue.
 Usually, a part of the actions are also logged into the log files.
 When submitting an error, please also provide the `logs/debuglog.log` file.

 ## Icons are Missing

 If some of the icons (check / cross on the checkbox, up / down arrow on the list view) are missing, make sure you run the script within the folder (e.g. `python runme.py`) and not from another folder (e.g. `CocktailBerry/runme.py`).
 This is because of the nature of Qt and the translation to python, if you go from another folder the picture ressources can't be found.

 Another reason may be, if you are using a custom style sheet with colors using rgb.
 If thats the case, please change the color codes to the hexadecimal representation of the color, because qtawesome can't handle rgb color codes.

 ## Changing Volume Unit